 Bone marrow aspiration and core biopsy may be uncomfortable or painful, but must be performed.
 These essential tests provide samples for the only direct means of examining the myeloma cells under a microscope.
 All other tests (of the blood and urine) rely on indirect markers of what myeloma cells are doing.

-A pathologist examines the actual cells.
-The pathologist writes a report on how many of the cells in the sample are abnormal plasma cells and what they look like.
+A examines the actual cells.
+The writes a report on how many of the cells in the sample are abnormal and what they look like.
 Words like mature, immature, and atypical may appear in your report.

 Next, the samples collected through aspiration and core biopsy undergo the following assessments: